As seen in:

+The key point?
 Analyze the company's needs.
-Then prove how you can fill them in your cover letter for engineering internships.
+Then prove how you can fill them in your cover letter for engineering jobs.

 Pro Tip: The motivation statement can make the hiring manager decide to call you.
 Convince her why you'll outwork the rest, and you're as good as hired.

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you'll get tips and right vs. wrong examples while writing your resume.
 See +20 resume templates and create your resume here.